Getty Images/iStockphoto

 AI in cloud-based network management

-AI, one of the most significant elements of network management, could become the future of network management.
+AI is one of the most significant elements of network management and could become its future.
 Many on-premises and cloud vendors have noted the inclusion of AI capabilities in their recent releases.
-The ability to use data and AI to identify appropriate services to improve network performance can take network management to the next level.
+Teams can use data and AI to identify appropriate services to improve network performance and take network management to the next level.

 Next Steps